AnassSolybi/Cura-Engine-Docker-image/DOCKER.md

 - The image runs as a non-root user for security
 - **Docker-specific Conan recipe**: Uses `conanfile.docker.py` which handles UltiMaker dependencies gracefully without patching
 - **No fragile patching**: The build system no longer relies on patching `conanfile.py`, making it more robust and maintainable
+- **BuildKit optimization**: Uses BuildKit cache mounts to significantly reduce build times for subsequent builds
+- **Multi-stage caching**: Dependencies are cached separately from source code, allowing faster rebuilds when only source changes

 ## License